Lcfvs/anticore-default-project/readme.md

 ## Register your middleware

-Into your `./assets/js/dev/index.js`, import your middleware
+Import your middleware into your `./assets/js/dev/index.js`

 ```js
 import {anticore} from 'anticore'